Malix-Labs/GitHub-Action_Member-Issues/README.md

 ### Personal Access Token

-To consume this Action you will need a GitHub Fine-Grained Personal Access Token (PAT) with the right permission
+To consume this Action you need a GitHub Fine-Grained Personal Access Token (PAT) with the right permission

 1. If you use an `"organization"` scope, first you want to disable the expiry of your organization's Personal Access Tokens
 	1. Navigate to [your organization's settings](https://github.com/organizations/<ORGANIZATION_NAME>/settings) → [Personal Access Tokens Settings](https://github.com/organizations/<ORGANIZATION_NAME>/settings/personal-access-tokens) → Fine-grained tokens → Set maximum lifetimes for personal access tokens